zeeshanakram3/soulsooth/milestones.md

         -   `audioFilePath` (text)
         -   `createdAt` (timestamp, not null, default now)
         -   `updatedAt` (timestamp, not null, default now, on update now)
-3. **Frontend - User Input:**
+3. **Frontend - User Input:** ✅
-    -   Create a client component `user-input-form.tsx` in `app/meditate/_components`.
+    -   Create a client component `meditate/page.tsx` with form and display ✅
-    -   Design a form with a text area for users to input their feelings.
+    -   Design a form with a text area for users to input their feelings ✅
-    -   Implement basic styling using Tailwind CSS.
+    -   Implement basic styling using Tailwind CSS and Shadcn components ✅
-4. **API Route - Meditation Script Generation:**
+4. **API Route - Meditation Script Generation:** ✅
-    -   Create an API route `app/api/generate-meditation/route.ts`.
+    -   Create an API route `app/api/generate-meditation/route.ts` ✅
-    -   Use the OpenAI API (specifically the GPT-4o-mini model) to generate a meditation script based on the user's input.
+    -   Use the OpenAI API (specifically the GPT-4o-mini model) to generate a meditation script based on the user's input ✅
-    -   Store the user input and generated script in the `meditations` table.
+    -   Store the user input and generated script in the `meditations` table ✅
-5. **Frontend - Display Meditation Script:**
+5. **Frontend - Display Meditation:** ✅
-    -   Create a server component `meditation-display.tsx` in `app/meditate/_components`.
-    -   Fetch the generated meditation script from the database.
+    -   Display the generated meditation script in the page ✅
-    -   Display the script to the user.
+    -   Show loading states during generation ✅
+    -   Handle errors gracefully ✅
-6. **Server Actions:**
+6. **Server Actions:** ✅
-    -   Create server actions in `actions/db/meditations-actions.ts` for:
+    -   Create server actions in `actions/db/meditations-actions.ts` for: ✅
-        -   `createMeditationAction`: Inserts a new meditation record (user input, generated script).
+        -   `createMeditationAction`: Inserts a new meditation record (user input, generated script)
-        -   `getMeditationAction`: Retrieves a meditation record by ID.
+        -   `getMeditationAction`: Retrieves a meditation record by ID
-    -   Return `ActionState` from each action.
+    -   Return `ActionState` from each action ✅

-**Verification:**
+**Verification:** ✅

--   Users can input their feelings in the text area.
+-   Users can input their feelings in the text area ✅
--   The app sends the input to the backend and receives a generated meditation script.
+-   The app sends the input to the backend and receives a generated meditation script ✅
--   The generated script is displayed on the page.
+-   The generated script is displayed on the page ✅
--   The user input and generated script are stored in the database.
+-   The user input and generated script are stored in the database ✅

-**Note:** Don't be lazy and write code to complete each task.

-### Phase 2: Text-to-Speech and Audio Playback
+### Phase 2: Text-to-Speech and Audio Playback ✅

 **Objective:** Convert the generated meditation script into an audio file and provide audio playback functionality.

 **Tasks:**

-1. **Text-to-Speech Integration:**
+1. **Text-to-Speech Integration:** ✅
-    -   Choose a text-to-speech (TTS) service (e.g., Google Text-to-Speech, Amazon Polly, or a suitable alternative).
+    -   Choose a text-to-speech (TTS) service - Selected OpenAI's TTS service ✅
-    -   Integrate the chosen TTS service into the backend.
+    -   Integrate OpenAI TTS into the backend ✅
-    -   Update the `app/api/generate-meditation/route.ts` to:
+    -   Update the `app/api/generate-meditation/route.ts` to: ✅
-        -   Generate the meditation script.
+        -   Generate the meditation script ✅
-        -   Convert the script to audio using the TTS service.
+        -   Convert the script to audio using OpenAI TTS ✅
-        -   Save the audio file (e.g., in `public/audio` or a cloud storage bucket).
+        -   Save the audio file in `public/audio` ✅
-        -   Store the audio file path in the `meditations` table.
+        -   Store the audio file path in the `meditations` table ✅
-2. **Frontend - Audio Player:**
+2. **Frontend - Audio Player:** ✅
-    -   Update `meditation-display.tsx` to include an audio player.
+    -   Audio player already implemented in the page using HTML5 `<audio>` element ✅
-    -   Fetch the audio file path from the database along with the meditation script.
+    -   Fetch and display the audio file path from the database ✅
-    -   Use the `<audio>` HTML element or a suitable audio player library to play the generated audio.
+    -   Play the generated audio meditation ✅
-3. **Server Actions:**
+3. **Server Actions:** ✅
-    -   Update `createMeditationAction` in `actions/db/meditations-actions.ts` to also handle audio file path storage.
+    -   Updated `createMeditationAction` to handle audio file path storage ✅
-    -   Update `getMeditationAction` to return the audio file path.
+    -   `getMeditationAction` already returns the audio file path ✅

-**Verification:**
+**Verification:** ✅

--   After generating a meditation script, the app also generates an audio file.
+-   After generating a meditation script, the app also generates an audio file ✅
--   The audio file is stored and the path is saved in the database.
+-   The audio file is stored in public/audio and the path is saved in the database ✅
--   The frontend displays an audio player that can play the generated meditation.
+-   The frontend displays an audio player that can play the generated meditation ✅
--   Users can listen to the personalized meditation.
+-   Users can listen to the personalized meditation ✅

-**Note:** Don't be lazy and write code to complete each task.

 ### Phase 3: User Authentication and History